secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/JavaScript Deobfuscation/Deobfuscation Examples/HTTP Requests.md

 ```shell-session
 secmancer@htb[/htb]$ curl -s http://SERVER_IP:PORT/ -X POST -d "param1=sample"
 ```
-- Now that we know how to use `cURL` to send basic `POST` requests, in the next section, we will utilize this to replicate what `server.js` is doing to understand its purpose better.
+- Now that we know how to use `cURL` to send basic `POST` requests, we will be able to utilize this to replicate what `server.js` is doing to understand its purpose better.

 ### Questions